descope/react-sdk/README.md

 #### Role Management

-The `RoleManagement` widget let you embed a role table in your site to view and take action.
+The `RoleManagement` widget lets you embed a role table in your site to view and take action.

 The widget lets you: